Appreciate unveils Goals, a low-cost, zero-friction US ETFs basket for Indian investors - www.lokmattimes.com

 Designed on the same lines as a SIP, Goals channels investors' contributions into a specially designed ETF basket seamlessly and without subscription, fixed remittance fee or withdrawal fee.
 In backtesting, Goals delivered high annualised returns by deploying a smart combination of equities, treasuries, gold, real estate funds as well as leveraging currency appreciation to its advantage.

-Goals 3-year Sharpe ratio a metric used to measure returns on an investment adjusting for its risk surpasses the average Sharpe ratio of the 50 top Indian mutual funds (with AUMs of over Rs1,000 crore).
+Goals 3-year Sharpe ratio — a metric used to measure returns on an investment adjusting for its risk — surpasses the average Sharpe ratio of the 50 top Indian mutual funds (with AUMs of over ₹1,000 crore).

 The average Sharpe ratio of Goals standing at 2.93 towers over these Indian mutual funds' Sharpe ratio of 1.68.
 This makes the Goals Sharpe ratio 1.73 times higher than that of these Indian mutual funds.
 The elevated Sharpe ratio indicates that on a risk-adjusted basis, Goals delivers superior returns compared to mutual funds in India.